rberenguel/GuillotineJS/README.md

 - `S`/`R` to make the frame `S`quarer or `R`ounder,
 - `Space` to create the floating element with the currently focused area
 - All controls except `space` work after creating the element, so you can resize the frame, move it around or reshape it.

+1: Turns out Chrome in MacOS converts `alt+v` into, well, what `alt+v` is, namely `√`, making the capture to fail unless I want to add explicit key codes.
+Likewise, `Ctrl-Shift-v` is processed as `Ctrl-V`, but this is at least easy to handle and cross-platform.

 ## Caveats